Dog found dead in carrier during Delta layover near Detroit

 ROMULUS, Mich.
-(AP) — An 8-year-old pet Pomeranian has died during an airline layover at Detroit Metropolitan Airport.
+(AP) — Delta Air Lines is investigating the death of an 8-year-old pet dog during a layover at Detroit Metropolitan Airport, en route from Phoenix to Newark, New Jersey.

-WXYZ-TV and WDIV-TV report that the dog was flown in a pet carrier from Phoenix and was headed to Newark, New Jersey.
-It was found dead Wednesday morning in its carrier in a cargo facility at the airport, southwest of Detroit in Romulus.
+The Pomeranian, called Alejandro, was found dead Wednesday morning in its carrier in a cargo facility at the airport, southwest of Detroit in Romulus.

+“When he landed here in Michigan, he was alive at 6:30 a.m., and then at 8:20, he wasn’t moving and it just doesn’t make any sense to me,” owner Michael Dellagrazie told WDIV-TV.
+“We lost a family member.
+That’s exactly what happened, and somebody has to be responsible for it.
+He was in their care and they didn’t take care of him.”

-Delta Air Lines says a flight attendant checked on the dog about 6 a.m.
+Delta told WXYZ-TV that a flight attendant checked on Alejandro about 6 a.m.
 The attendant checked again about two hours later and the dog was dead.

-Delta tells WXYZ-TV in a statement that it is “conducting a thorough review of the situation.”

 Most Read Business Stories